 \subsection{Application to real-world Boolean networks}

 Finally, we apply our framework to real-world Boolean networks obtained from the Cell Collective database \cite{helikar2012,cellcollective}.
 These datasets include biological systems such as gene regulatory networks, signaling pathways, and developmental processes.
 Basic properties of the real-world Boolean networks used in this section are presented in the Table~1. in the Appendix.
 We found that the trace of the transition matrix, $\mathrm{Tr}(M)$, exceeded unity consistently across all tested networks as shown in Fig.~\ref{fig6}(a).
-This indicates that, similar to random Boolean networks, real-world Boolean networks exhibit enhanced attractor stability under local stochastic perturbations.
-This result suggests that high stability to noise is not an artifact of synthetic models but a robust feature observed in biological Boolean systems.
+This indicates that, similar to random Boolean networks, real-world Boolean networks exhibit enhanced attractor stability under local noise.

 We further compared the stationary distributions predicted by the principal eigenvectors with the basin size distributions.
 In Fig.~\ref{fig6}(b), each data point corresponds to an individual attractor from 17 different real-world Boolean networks, where the horizontal axis represents the normalized basin size and the vertical axis indicates the corresponding component of the principal eigenvector.
 We found that basin sizes deviate from eigenvector, showing that local and global noise produce distinct patterns of attractor dynamics.
 Some extreme data points with larger basin size and $v=0$ correspond to unused attractors in noisy environments that still possess relatively large basin sizes.
 These unusual attractors show interesting anomalies and become a potentially direction for future research.